adler-j/ryanwattersme/content/singletons/about.md

 #### Content

-All content for the site is written in CMS-independent, semantic [markdown](https://daringfireball.net/projects/markdown/) in observation of the latest [commonmark spec](http://spec.commonmark.org/).
-Extensions to markdown are rendered on the client through [several JavaScript modules](https://github.com/rdwatters/ryanwattersme/tree/master/assets/js/modules).
-My intent is to create CMS-independent content that can be easily ported to any [static site generator](https://www.staticgen.com/) with support for markdown files with embedded yaml.
+All content for the site is written in clean, semantic [markdown](https://daringfireball.net/projects/markdown/) in observation of the latest [commonmark spec](http://spec.commonmark.org/).
+As a publisher, my intent is to create CMS-independent content that can be easily ported to any [static site generator](https://www.staticgen.com/) with support for markdown files with embedded yaml.
+Where markdown falls short, extensions the syntax are rendered on the client through [several JavaScript modules](https://github.com/rdwatters/ryanwattersme/tree/master/assets/js/modules) or [Hugo Shortcodes](http://gohugo.io/extras/shortcodes/).

 #### Development